 This is a one-off payment of £25 made if the temperature is recorded, or predicted to be, an avergage of 0°C for seven consecutive days during a designated period.
 You may qualify if you receive Pension credit, income support, income-based Jobseeker’s Allowance or income-related Employment and Support Allowance.
 If you qualify you should receive your payment automatically, but if you don’t, you can contact your nearest pension centre or your Jobcentre Plus.
 More information about eligibility is available at Directgov.

 Of course, the government isn’t the only place you can get help.
 Most energy companies also run their own schemes to help people who may not be eligible for government grants.

 The E.ON CaringEnergy fund offers payments to E.ON customers financial help with, or to cover entirely, the costs of insulation, repairing or installing heating systems and even the cost of household appliances.
 To qualify, you need to be receiving means-tested benefits or have a household income of less than £16,190, plus savings of less than £8,000.
 You can call 0800 051 1480 to request an application form and have a look at all the information on the E.ON website.

 - British Gas Energy Trust

 Customers of British Gas and Scottish Gas can receive help with their gas and electricity costs as well as other household debts from the British Gas Energy Trust.
 The trust generally receives a huge amount of requests so we recommend getting a move on with your application!
 However, if you apply now but your application is not successful, you can make another one in six months.
 Any money awarded will be paid directly to your energy provider – or if you’re after help with other bills you’ll get a cheque made out to the appropriate company.
-Have a look at the Grants to Individuals section of the Trust website for loads more information and to make an application.
+Have a look at the Grants section of the Trust website for loads more information and to make an application.